huggingface/blog/visualize_proteins_3dmol.js.md

 And that's it, now you can couple your favorite protein ML model to a fun and easy to use gradio app and directly visualize predicted or redesigned structures.
 If you are predicting properities of a structure (e.g how likely each amino acid is to bind a ligand) 3Dmol.js also allows to use custom `colorfunc` based on a property of each atom.

+You can check the [source code](https://huggingface.co/spaces/simonduerr/3dmol.js/blob/main/app.py) of the 3Dmol.js space for the full code.

-For a full fledged example, you can check for example the [ProteinMPNN](https://hf.space/simonduerr/ProteinMPNN) space where a user can upload a backbone, the inverse folding model ProteinMPNN predicts new optimal sequences and then one can run AlphaFold2 on all predicted sequences to verify whether they adopt the initial input backbone.
+For a production example, you can check the [ProteinMPNN](https://hf.space/simonduerr/ProteinMPNN) space where a user can upload a backbone, the inverse folding model ProteinMPNN predicts new optimal sequences and then one can run AlphaFold2 on all predicted sequences to verify whether they adopt the initial input backbone.
 Successful redesigns that qualitiatively adopt the same structure as predicted by AlphaFold2 with high pLDDT score should be tested in the lab.

 <iframe src="https://hf.space/embed/simonduerr/ProteinMPNN/+
 " frameBorder="0" width="1400" height="690" title="Gradio app" class="p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>